Tarleton State University College of Agricultural and Environmental Sciences

 Tarleton State University Agriculture Center

 The Tarleton State University Agriculture Center is located just minutes from the main campus in Stephenville and operates to provide an academically progressive and diverse instructional laboratory that represents the current agricultural industry and complements curriculum theory.
 The main goals of the Tarleton Agriculture Center are to demonstrate and teach our students environmental stewardship, provide safe and educational work experiences, and impart proper facility and resource management including land, equipment, crops, and livestock.
-Our Ag Center includes a brand new Animal and Plant Sciences Center with six state of the art teaching laboratories, a merchandising space, 40,000 square foot of covered animal pens, and four automated greenhouses.
+Our Ag Center includes a brand-new Animal and Plant Sciences Center with six state-of-the-art teaching laboratories, a merchandising space, 40,000 square feet of covered animal pens, and four automated greenhouses.
 Other spaces include Agricultural Mechanics, Meats Lab, Equine Center, Wildlife Field Lab, Swine Center, Rabbitry, and the Southwest Regional Dairy Center.
 Our students are learning in some of the best university facilities available.